 Web: Where people likely first encounter your brand.

-Voice: When people call to talk to a customer service representative if they have a problem or question.
+Voice: When people call to talk to a customer service or call center representative if they have a problem or question.

 Digital: Where interactions on social media matter.